thanhhle/Ultima_5-Hacking/README.md

 ## Description:
 - This assignment is designed to introduce to you how malware can infect compiled programs, give you exposure to using a hex editor to understand computer code at a machine level, and how security researchers inspect binary code to understand software at a low level.
 - First, play the game enough to establish a character and get a feel for how the game is played.
 If you have experience playing CRPGs, then this game will be at least somewhat familiar to you.
 Then, you will save the game by pressing ’Q’ and then alter the game’s files to give your character maximum stats and gold.
 You can check the character’s stats by pressing ’Z’ and then selecting the highlighted character on the right.
 It will be up to you to locate which file(s) are necessary to modify and what values to place into those file(s) at specific locations.

+## Assignment
-- This project tends to hack the game by pres-setting the following values of all characters in the game:
+- Hack the game by pres-setting the following values of all characters in the game:
   - Str = 99
   - Int = 99
   - Dex = 99